kvdomingo/kvdomingo/README.md

 On paper, my work responsibilities correspond to that of a 💻 software engineer.
 However, I don't like to be confined to a single role, so when the need arises, I also wear the hat of a

+- 🗼 DevSecOps engineer
+- 📈 data engineer
 - ☁️ cloud architect
 - 🤖 AI engineer
-- 🗼 DevSecOps engineer
-- 📈 data engineer
+- 📈 analytics engineer

 Outside of work, I am also a(n):